PORTRAIT WITHOUT BARRIERS

 – small group of participants

-– introduction on how to work with the photographic equipment in professional studio
+– introduction on how to work with the photographic equipment in professional studio, how to work with model

-– work with individually assigned model – the actor from the theater
+– individual approach, 1:1 sessions with the assigned model – the actor

 – support of professional photographer – Radek Polak (www.radekpolak.com) during the whole workshop

-– individual consultation of a professional coach and trainer Dorota Jurzysta on how to overcome the barrier during the photographer’s work with model
+– individual consultation of a coach and trainer Anna Lipska on how to overcome the barrier during the photographer’s work with model

 – edition of the photos executed during the workshop